mezis/mezis.github.com/_posts/2014-10-17-learning-to-rank-1.md

 | 0.13 0.51  | 0.80 0.95 0.73 0.52  | 0.32 0.47 0.47 0.61   | -1         |
 {:.table.table-condensed}

-(not the real data, of course)
+(not the real data)

-A number of tricks are involved, of course:
+A number of tricks are involved:

 - attributes are normalized from 0 to 1, with an attempt to "spread" the possible values as much as possible.
 For data that's distributed in a bell